Article Overview: Living in Alaska, Moving to Alaska

 One common misconception about SAD is that it only affects people who live in cold climates.
 However, this is not the case.
 While SAD is more common in areas with long, dark winters, it can also affect people who live in other parts of the world.

 One of the most effective treatments for SAD is exposure to bright light.
 This can help to improve mood and alleviate symptoms of depression.
-So if you’re feeling a little down during the winter months, you may want to try sitting near a window or using a light therapy box.
+So if you’re feeling a little down during the winter months, you may want to try sitting near a window or using a light therapy box (here’s the one I use).

-Alaska’s economy is largely based on resource extraction, such as fishing, mining, and oil drilling.
+Alaska’s economy is largely based on resource extraction, such as fishing, mining, logging, and oil drilling.

 This means that the state’s economy is heavily dependent on its natural resources, which can be a good thing but also has its challenges (outside of the obvious ones like massive negative contributions to climate change).